bing33/secure_messaging/README.md

 * To Run The Program:

-	1. CD to the correct folder (BobTheServer is in Bob’s folder and AliceTheClient is in Alice’s folder after you extracting the tar files)
+	1. cd to the correct folder (BobTheServer is in Bob’s folder and AliceTheClient is in Alice’s folder)
 	2. Run BobTheServer, there are two options:
 		a. python BobTheServer.py
 		b. python BobTheServer.py PORTNUMBER (eg. python BobTheServer.py 7890)